QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 This means that the robust rules are the unique **optimal** rules (or best responses) to the indicated worst-case transition dynamics.

-(:cite:`HansenSargent2008` discuss how this property of robust decision rules is connected to the concept of *admissibility* in Bayesian statistical decision theory).
+(:cite:`HansenSargent2008` discuss how this property of robust decision rules is connected to the concept of *admissibility* in Bayesian statistical decision theory)